-Ordinal Numbers (Go back to: Ezra 3:1; 6:15; 6:19; 7:8; 7:9; 8:31; 10:9; 10:16; 10:17) Hendiadys Description When a speaker expresses a single idea by using two words that are connected with "and," it is called a hendiadys.
-In a hendiadys, the two words work together.
-Usually one of the words is the primary idea and the other word further describes the primary one.
-This page answers the question: What is hendiadys and how can I translate phrases that have it?
-In order to understand this topic, it would be good to read:

-[[rc://en/ta/man/translate/figs-intro]] [[rc://en/ta/man/translate/figs-partsofspeech]] ... his own kingdom and glory.
+Ordinal Numbers (UTA PDF) Referenced in: Ezra 3:1; Ezra 6:15; Ezra 6:19; Ezra 7:8; Ezra 7:9; Ezra 8:31; Ezra 10:9; Ezra 10:16; Ezra 10:17 Hendiadys Description In a hendiadys, a speaker uses two words that mean different things and that are connected with "and."
+These two words work together to express a single idea.
+Usually one of the words is the primary idea and the other word further describes the primary one. ... his own kingdom and glory.
 (1 Thessalonians 2:12b ULT) Though "kingdom" and "glory" are both nouns, "glory" actually tells what kind of kingdom it is: it is a kingdom of glory or a glorious kingdom.
 Two phrases connected by "and" can also be a hendiadys when they refer to a single person, thing, or event. while we look forward to receiving the blessed hope and appearing of the glory of our great God and Savior Jesus Christ.
 (Titus 2:13b ULT) Titus 2:13 contains two hendiadyses.
 "The blessed hope" and "appearing of the glory" refer to the same thing and serve to strengthen the idea that the return of Jesus Christ is greatly anticipated and wonderful.
 Also, "our great God" and "Savior Jesus Christ" refer to one person, not two.
 Reasons This Is a Translation Issue - Often a hendiadys contains an abstract noun.
 Some languages may not have a noun with the same meaning. - Many languages do not use the hendiadys, so people may not understand that the second word is further describing the first one. - Many languages do not use the hendiadys, so people may not understand that only one person or thing is meant, not two.
 Examples From the Bible For I will give you a mouth and wisdom ...
 (Luke 21:15a ULT) "A mouth" and "wisdom" are nouns, but in this figure of speech "wisdom" describes what comes from the mouth.
 If you are willing and obedient ...
 (Isaiah 1:19a ULT) "Willing" and "obedient" are adjectives, but "willing" describes "obedient."
 Translation Strategies If the hendiadys would be natural and give the right meaning in your language, consider using it.
-If not, here are other options: (1) Substitute the describing noun with an adjective that means the same thing. - (2) Substitute the describing noun with a phrase that means the same thing. - (3) Substitute the describing adjective with an adverb that means the same thing.
-Hendiadys (4) Substitute other parts of speech that mean the same thing and show that one word or phrase describes the other.
+If not, here are other options: (1) Substitute the describing noun with an adjective that means the same thing.
+(2) Substitute the describing noun with a phrase that means the same thing.
+(3) Substitute the describing adjective with an adverb that means the same thing.
+This page answers the question: What is hendiadys and how can I translate phrases that have it?
+In order to understand this topic, it would be good to read:

+Figures of Speech (UTA PDF) Parts of Speech (UTA PDF) (4) Substitute other parts of speech that mean the same thing and show that one word or phrase describes the other.
 (5) If it is unclear that only one thing is meant, change the phrase so that this is clear.
 Examples of Translation Strategies Applied (1) Substitute the describing noun with an adjective that means the same thing.
 For I will give you a mouth and wisdom ...
 (Luke 21:15a ULT) For I will give you wise words ...